creeping-vampires/neura-vaults-contracts/README.md

 ### AIAgent

-The AIAgent contract acts as an executor for the YieldAllocatorVault, providing functionality to interact with lending pools for depositing assets, withdrawing assets, and reinvesting yield.
+The AIAgent contract acts as an executor for the Neura-Vault, providing functionality to interact with lending pools for depositing assets, withdrawing assets, and reinvesting yield.

 **Key Features:**